Exness's review 2026 image

 Online Banking (Local Gateways) Instant to 24 Hours None Varies by region

-Cryptocurrency Transfers (Selected Regions) Dependent on blockchain confirmations None (network fee applies) Varies by currency
+Cryptocurrency Transfers (Selected Regions) Depends on blockchain confirmations None (network fee applies) Varies by currency

 Exness Withdrawals Options and Fees

-• Card Refunds: Usually a few hours, but can reach 3-5 days depending on the bank’s settlement process.
+• Card Refunds: Often processed within a few hours, but in some cases may take 3–5 days depending on the bank.

-• E-Wallets (Neteller/Skrill): Often near-instant, with limited occasional delays.
+• E-Wallets (Neteller/Skrill): Usually almost instant, with only occasional delays.

-• Bank Wire Transfer: 1-5 business days, especially for global bank transfers.
+• Bank Wire Transfer: Around 1–5 business days, especially for international transfers.

-• Local Online Banking: Typically up to 24 hours, dictated by local institutions.
+• Local Online Banking: Typically completed within 24 hours, depending on local banks.

 Mastercard